Shirley Crowder

 Shirley Ann Crowder (born March 22, 1939, in Temple, Georgia) is a retired American track and field athlete, known for running hurdles, though she was credible long jumper.
 She represented the United States at the 1960 Olympics.
 She finished a non-qualifying fourth in her heat but in the process beat a 16 year old, future medalist and world record holder Chi Cheng.

 While competing for Tennessee A&I State College, she was a three time National Champion in hurdles.
 She won the 80 meters hurdles at the 1957 and 1959 USA Outdoor Track and Field Championships.
-Curiously, the race was not held at the 1958 championships, but she won the 50 yard hurdles Indoor that year.
+The race was not held at the 1958 championships, but she won the 50 yard hurdles Indoor that year.